What Causes Endometriosis

 You might not expect your period products to affect hormonal balance.
 But GMO cotton tampons are sprayed with insecticides that act as xenoestrogens—foreign estrogens mimicking hormones in our bodies.

 To manage this risk, consider alternatives like organic tampons or menstrual cups.
-They're kinder on your body and won't add their voice to the hormone choir inside you.
+They're kinder on your body and won't add pseudo-hormones to your natural hormones.

 Dietary Influences on Endometriosis

-When managing endometriosis, your diet can play a pivotal role.
+Diet can play a pivotal role in managing endometriosis.
 Certain foods and eating habits can either alleviate or worsen the symptoms.

 The Impact of Dairy Products on Endometriosis